NikNakk/firsttable/cran-comments.md

 * win-builder (R-release and R-devel)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs or NOTEs (other than it being a new submission).

 ## Downstream dependencies
 None at this time